 Wei, S. K.-H.; Chen, S.H., “Spatially Resolved Lasers Using a Glassy Cholesteric Liquid Crystal Film with Lateral Pitch Gradient,” Appl.
 Phys.
 Lett., 2011, 98, 111112 -3 pages.

 The complete list of publications at www.che.rochester.edu/~shc

-Organic materials constitute the core of our research encompassing molecular design, computational chemistry, materials synthesis and processing, and optoelectronic device applications.
-In particular, we have developed liquid crystals, including conjugated systems, capable of preserving molecular order in glassy state while ensuring long-term stability against crystallization.
+Following traditional chemical engineering programs in the early 1980s through the early 1990s, organic optoelectronic materials have constituted the core of our research since the mid-1990s encompassing molecular design, computational chemistry, materials synthesis and processing, and optoelectronic device applications.
+In particular, we have developed liquid crystals, including monodisperse p-conjugated systems, capable of preserving molecular order in glassy state with elevated transition temperatures while ensuring long-term stability against crystallization.
 Various device concepts have been demonstrated using selected materials, e.g. nonabsorbing polarizers, notch filters and reflectors, polarized electroluminescence, field-effect transistors, solid-state lasers, and robust photoalignment films for orienting both fluid and glassy liquid crystals.
-Current activities include: (1) Geometric surfactancy as a new concept beyond traditional amphiphilicity; (2) Thermodynamic and kinetic analysis of particle ordering to enable effective nanomaterials processing; (3) Transition temperatures of glassy liquid crystals through computation; and (4) Robust optical and photonic devices comprising glassy liquid crystals on photoalignment layers for high peak-power laser applications.
+Current activities include: (1) Geometric surfactancy as a new concept beyond traditional amphiphilicity; (2) Thermodynamic and kinetic analysis of particle ordering to enable effective nanomaterials processing; (3) Sustainable synthesis and processing of advanced optical materials; and (4) Robust optical and photonic devices comprising glassy liquid crystals on photoalignment layers for high peak-power laser applications.